Believe me, before taking on this project I didn’t know how to reupholster dining chairs, but if I can do it, you can do it!

 Seat cushion #1 done…5 to go!

-The seat backs required a little bit of sewing.
+The chair seat backs of these wooden dining chairs required a little bit of sewing.
 I decided that I liked the piping detail on these and wanted to mimic the same thing so I had to create a pattern to use for each seat back.
-Now, you should know that I am not a master seamstress.
-I’ve pretty much taught myself through trial and error, but hey, it seams seems to work!

 Use a scrap piece of fabric (part of an old flat sheet will work) and lay your seat back on it.